modulexcite/kube101/workshop/Lab2/README.md

 on Kubernetes.

 For this lab, you need a running deployment of the `guestbook` application from the previous lab.
-If you deleted it, recreate it using:
+If you need to create it, run:

 ```console
 kubectl create deployment guestbook --image=ibmcom/guestbook:v1